 This year I planned a Hey Duggee themed birthday party for Bobcat.
 To be honest, I throughly enjoyed it!
-For those, not familiar with the character: this is the funniest cartoon on CBeebies, on a quite sophisticated way.
+For those, not familiar with the character: this is the funniest animal cartoon on CBeebies, on a quite sophisticated way according to this pet site.
 Duggee is a dog running a scout camp and the little animal children have to complete a task in every episode, so that they can receive a badge for it.
 Bobcat loves it, he picked up the simple jokes from early age.
-I love it too, it's probably the best cartoon on television, it's hilarious and clever even for an adult.
+I love it too, it’s probably the best cartoon on television, it’s hilarious and clever even for an adult.

-Designing the party was a bit challenging as no Hey Duggee party ware is available to buy in shops, so I had to come up with my own ideas and design.
+Designing the party and making homemade party decorations was a bit challenging as no Hey Duggee party ware is available to buy in shops, so I had to come up with my own ideas and design.
 But that was the fun part for me!
 Feel free to use and share them 🙂

 The badges are essential to be represented at a Hey Duggee themed party, since they are a vital part of every episode.
 Whilst looking for ideas, I found these free, downloadable badges on the CBeebies website:

-Printable Hey Duggee Badges Printing them in A4 gives you just the right size to make badges with this Design a Badge Kit 55mm Clear Plastic Badge with Blank Paper Inserts for Children to Personalise & Offer as a Gift for Father's Day (Pack of 10).
-Pretty easy and they look absolutely amaizing.
+Printable Hey Duggee Badges Printing them in A4 gives you just the right size to make badges.
+Pretty easy and they look absolutely amazing.

 We just gave one to every invitees at the party, the kids absolutely loved them.